 Medical Group - It is the network of plan providers that our plan contracts with to provide covered services to you.
-The name of our medical group is Northwest Permanente, P.C., Physicians and Surgeons, a for-profit professional corporation.
+The name of our medical group is Northwest Permanente, P.C., a for-profit professional corporation.

-Medically Accepted Indication - A use of a drug that is either approved by the Food and Drug Administration or supported by certain reference books.
+Medically Accepted Indication - A use of a drug that is either approved by the Food and Drug Administration or supported by certain references, such as the American Hospital Formulary Service Drug Information and the Micromedex DRUGDEX Information system.